linuxkit/linuxkit/docs/platform-packet.md

 linuxkit run packet -serve :8080 -base-url <ngrok url> packet
 ```

-To boot a `arm64` image for Type 2a machine (`-machine
+To boot a `arm64` image for Type 2a machine (`-machine baremetal_2a`)
-baremetal_2a`) you currently need build using `linuxkit build packet.yml packet.arm64.yml` and then un-compress both the kernel and
+you currently need to build using `linuxkit build packet.yml
+packet.arm64.yml` and then un-compress both the kernel and the initrd
-the initrd before booting, e.g:
+before booting, e.g:

 ```sh
 mv packet-initrd.img packet-initrd.img.gz && gzip -d packet-initrd.img.gz